 - Up to $240 Digital Entertainment Credit: Get up to $20 back each month on eligible purchases made with your card on one or more of the following: Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.
 Enrollment required.

 - Up to $200 Uber Cash: Enjoy Uber VIP status and up to $200 in Uber savings on rides or eats orders in the US annually.
-Uber Cash and Uber VIP status available to Basic Card Member only.
+Uber Cash and Uber VIP status are available to Basic Card Member only.

 - Up to $300 Equinox Credit: Get up to $25 back each month on eligible Equinox memberships when you pay with your card.
 Enrollment required.